mohan-balakrishnan/jenkins-pipeline/README.md

 # Building and Running the Docker File for Dev App

 ## Prerequisites
-- Docker must be installed and running on your system.
+- Docker must be installed and running on your system..

 ## Steps to Build and Run